Graphic (TV series)

-Graphic was a Canadian current affairs television series which aired on CBC Television from 1956 to 1957.
+Graphic was a Canadian current affairs television series that aired on CBC Television between 1956 and 1957.

 Premise

 Joe McCulley hosted this journalistic series with announcer Rex Loring.

 Initially, Graphic was promoted as a collection of "entertaining items of a real-life variety, on the premise that people are always interested in what the other fellow is doing."
 As the series developed, it featured interviews with notable Canadian personalities.

-Graphics first season was sponsored by Ford Motor Company of Canada which hoped that the series would be titled Ford Graphic.
+The first season was sponsored by the Ford Motor Company of Canada, which wanted the program to be titled Ford Graphic.
 However, the CBC rejected calls to include a sponsor name to its journalistic programmes.
 Ford remained a sponsor for the initial thirteen episodes.